LiteLLM Proxy Integration

 LITELLM_API_KEY=sk-your-master-key

-3. Verify Connectivity
+3. Verify connectivity

 from sagewai.integrations import LiteLLMProxyClient